pedropgusmao/mlsys/README.md

 <<Takeaways from the figure>>

-## Federated Learning with 10k clients and 1k
+## Federated Learning with 10k clients

 As requested in the reviews, we further show Flower's scalability by training our network on the CIFAR10 dataset using **10 thousand** devices with **1 thousand** participating clients in each run.
 The Figures below show the accuracies and losses obtained after each trained round.